 The most challenging factor is finding the motivation to stay focused and disciplined.

-Therefore, it is important to explore what makes a person more motivated in a strike a balance between finding something rewarding while doing the process but at the same time, not being distracted by such rewards.
+Therefore, it is important to explore what makes a person more motivated a strike a balance between finding something rewarding while doing the process but at the same time, not being distracted by such rewards.